InappropriatePenguin/ghost-counter/readme.md

 fulfilled.

-Activate the Ghost Counter tool by clicking on the ghost shortcut button in your shortcut bar or by using the keyboard shortcut (default: Alt+G).
+Activate the Ghost Counter tool by clicking on the ghost shortcut button in your shortcut bar or by using the keyboard shortcut (default: Ctrl+G).
 Next, select the area containing the ghosts that you want to count.
 Holding shift during selection will include ghost tiles in the count.

 You can use the tool directly on blueprints by activating it while holding a blueprint in your cursor.